-This award, established in 1988, is given to a psychiatric educator to honor excellence in impactful psychiatric education that is further exemplified in an outstanding educational project or program.
+This award, established in 1988, is given to a psychiatric educator or team of educators to honor excellence in impactful psychiatric education that is further exemplified in an outstanding educational project or program.
 The award acknowledges innovative and exemplary psychiatric educators for their educational projects or programs—at the medical school, residency and faculty development levels, as well as for programs involved in educating non-psychiatrists and/or the general public about psychiatry.

 The nominee will be a psychiatric educator recognized for:

 - innovation or leadership

 - associate or full professor, chair, dean or equivalent level

 - national and/or international reputation in psychiatric education

 The nominee’s recognized education project or curriculum will be recognized for: